Hederarch/ItB-Mod-Pilots/README.md

 *(also these do require the Into the Breach modloader.
 That shouldn't be a problem for most people but download it if you don't have it.)*

 ## What's Included
-This pack consists of 6 new pilots, no more are being added as I am now preparing for release.
+This pack consists of 6 new pilots, each with a unique twist to spice up your runs like never before.

 ![Apollo](https://cdn.discordapp.com/attachments/699323570211520556/1021146960268365974/apollo.png)
 **Apollo** - The Plan: (Requires 1 Power) Shields all Mechs after finishing a mission with no Grid damage.